All Your Questions About CBD, How CBD Works, How Much CBD To Take, & The Most Commonly Asked Questions Is Compelled In One Page For You.

-A hemp plant can contain anywhere from 5% to upwards of 21% CBD while in a marijuana plant it contains less than 1%.
+A hemp plant can contain anywhere from 5% to upwards of 21% CBD while in a marijuana plant, it contains less than 1%.

 Hypothetically speaking, instead of using 1,000 pounds of marijuana to pull out 10 grams of CBD, we use 1,000 pounds of hemp to pull out 100 grams of CBD.
 Notice the difference in volume?
 It just doesn’t make sense at all to extract CBD from marijuana.

 Hemp seed oil is essentially the crushing of hemp seeds and is popular for its fatty and highly processed nature.
-Hemp seed oil is made by cold-pressing the seeds to make a nutrient-rich Omega 3 & 6 Fatty Oil which is a great supplement to incorporate in your diet as well.
+Hemp seed oil is made by cold-pressing the seeds to make a nutrient-rich Omega 3 & 6 Fatty Oil which is a great supplement to incorporate into your diet as well.

-Hemp Extract on the other hand refers to the extracted oil from the flower and leaves of hemp.
+Hemp Extract, on the other hand, refers to the extracted oil from the flower and leaves of hemp.
 We use the term “hemp extract” because when we extract CBD, it contains more than just CBD.
-Our hemp extract’s main compound is CBD but there are other cannabinoids, terpenes, & flavonoids that work synergically together to enhance the effects.
+Our hemp extract’s main compound is CBD, but there are other cannabinoids, terpenes, & flavonoids that work synergically together to enhance the effects.

-No, THC will not show up on any drug tests if you’re using our products and we guarantee that will not happen.
-You can always view our lab reports by going to the product page and click the down arrow on “Lab Reports”.
-There you will be able to access all our lab reports on every product including the hemp extracts that we used.
+No, THC will not show up on any drug tests if you’re using our products, and we guarantee that will not happen.
+You can always view our lab reports by going to the product page and click the down arrow on “Lab Reports.”
+There you will be able to access all our lab reports on every product, including the hemp extracts that we used.

-To learn more about this make sure to read our blog post on What Medications are Safe to Take with CBD and see if your medication is on the list.
+To learn more about this, make sure to read our blog post on What Medications are Safe to Take with CBD and see if your medication is on the list.
 Make sure to always consult your doctor before taking CBD if you’re taking other medications.

 If you haven’t taken our Product Finder Quiz, which takes less than 30 seconds, we definitely recommend you give it a try as that would help you out a lot on what product best fits your needs.

-This all comes down to whether you don’t mind small traces of THC (<0.3%) then you can take Full Spectrum but that doesn’t mean Broad Spectrum CBD will be a bad choice either.
+This all comes down to whether you don’t mind small traces of THC (<0.3%), then you can take Full Spectrum, but that doesn’t mean Broad Spectrum CBD will be a bad choice either.
 Both are great choices to choose from.

 The main reasons CBD isolate is popular is for its versatility to easily mix with cream or food formulations & precise dosing of CBD.
 CBD isolate can also be mixed with MCT Oil like our tinctures or other substitute oils such as hemp seed oil or olive oil.